Air fryers have become hugely popular for their speed, convenience and the perceived health benefits of cooking with less oil.

-"That said, a rotating basket is useful because you don't have to remember to shake the food midway through cooking.
-But this accessory only comes with the benchtop-oven varieties."
+"A rotating basket can be useful because you don't have to remember to shake the food midway through cooking.
+This accessory is most common with the benchtop-oven varieties."

-Whether you prefer your air fryer to have a drawer or a top lid is entirely up to you.
-But you should consider how easy the air fryer is to clean, how efficiently and evenly it cooks, and whether it has an 'overheat cut out' safety component.
+Whether you prefer your air fryer to have a drawer, shelves or a top lid is entirely up to you.
+But you should consider how easy the air fryer is to clean, how efficiently and evenly it cooks, and whether it has an 'overheat cut-out' safety component.

 Myth 5.
 Air fryers make food super healthy

 If only!
 Yes, there are health benefits to reducing your fat intake by eating foods that are air fried rather than deep fried.
 But you still have to consider the foods you're cooking – and your portion sizes – to ensure it's healthy overall.

 And remember, if you're eating lots of air-fried nuggets and hot chips instead of healthier food options such as fruits, vegetables, complex carbohydrates and healthy proteins, you aren't doing your health any real favours in the long term – even if you're cooking with just a tablespoon of oil.